 Find a system or strategy that works for you

-That’s the thing, first thing is create a system or a strategy that works for you.
-There’s a lot of system and strategies, the moving average is just one that I like to use, because it’s simple to understand, maybe later when we get into webinar series and things like that I’ll get into more complex systems and strategies or do an add on bonus here to the systems Couse.
+That’s the thing.
+The first thing is to create a policy or a strategy that works for you.
+There’s a lot of system and strategies, the moving average is just one that I like to use because it’s simple to understand, maybe later when we get into webinar series and things like that I’ll get into more complex systems and strategies or do an add-on bonus here to the systems Couse.

-The second thing would be to peal profits into strength, so when things are moving in your favor, let’s just say, again, using the same chart, NAVI, when things are moving in your favor, be content or happy, especially if you’re new to trading.
-Be content or happy with a small gain, and small may depend different from one person or another.
+The second thing would be to peal profits into strength, so when things are moving in your favor, let’s say, again, using the same chart, NAVI, when things are moving in your favor, be content or happy, especially if you’re new to trading.
+Be satisfied or happy with a small gain, and little may depend different from one person or another.

 Is it realistic to see green days every single day?
 No, it’s not.
 Be real in your evaluations, and if you have 4-5 weeks of gains, you take some off.
 And now when it comes back, at least you have some profits from those remaining shares.

-That’s one thing that you really want to pay close attention to, is that you’re constantly taking profits into strength, because if you’re not then when it comes back, and you’re coming back into the same price level, you’re just going to constantly break even, but this business is about… taking money off the table.
+That’s one thing that you really want to pay close attention to, is that you’re constantly taking profits into strength, because if you’re not then when it comes back, and you’re coming back into the same price level, you’re just going to break even constantly, but this business is about… taking money off the table.

-As the stock runs in your favor, just take 10% off, or 5% or 30% or 50%, if you’re new, I would recommend half off and then half when you breakeven, or just a little above your breakeven point.
-Just to stay safe.
+As the stock runs in your favor, take 10% off, or 5% or 30% or 50%, if you’re new, I would recommend half off and then half when you break even, or just a little above your breakeven point.
+To stay safe.

 If you’re a little more experienced and you understand the price action and the behavior, then you can let things run a little bit.
 But otherwise, if you hold on to things and you don’t sell into strength, you’re going to be little greedy.
 And that greed is going to play in and become a problem later when things don’t go your way.

-And that’s typically where the problems lie, when things don’t go your way.
-It’s not when things are fine that’s a problem.
-When things are running fine, everything is great, when your car is running fine on the road, you have no problems.
-But if you’re, let’s say your water pump breaks, or you’re leaking coolant and you have a small problem like leaking coolant, and you know that you have that problem, but you’re able to carry additional coolant in the back, then you can refill it every so often.
+And that’s typically where the problems lie when things don’t go your way.
+It’s not when things are beautiful that’s a problem.
+When things are running fine, everything is great, when your car is running fine on the road, you have no questions.
+But if you’re, let’s say your water pump breaks, or you’re leaking coolant, and you have a small problem like leaking coolant, and you know that you have that problem, but you’re able to carry additional coolant in the back, then you can refill it every so often.

-Same thing with oil, if you’re leaking oil, as long as there’s not a bigger problem down there, as long as you have oil in the back and you know what the problem is, or what could be the problem, then you can constantly keep refilling it.
+The same thing with oil, if you’re leaking oil, as long as there’s not a more significant problem down there, as long as you have oil in the back and you know what the problem is, or what could be the problem, then you can constantly keep refilling it.